 TIPS FOR USING THE LONG FORM LETTER TO SANTA

 Brainstorm a list of ideas with your class.
-Suggest that it’s a good idea to let Santa know what how you are doing and what you’ve done through the year.
+Suggest that it’s a good idea to let Santa know how you are doing and what you’ve done through the year.
 This invites children to reflect on the past year and celebrate their accomplishments.
-Here’s some suggestions.
+Here are some suggestions.

 - Did you learn something new this year?

 - Talk about how you help at home.